The nickname Ben is friendly, approachable, and almost always tied to classic Benjamin.

 FAMILIAR BEN NAMES

 An Old Testament name, Ben feels endlessly versatile.
+It comes from the Hebrew name Binyamin, meaning “son of the right hand.”
 From Big Ben to Ben Franklin, Gentle Ben to Ben Stiller, the name fits with nearly any image.
-It’s a classic, and it’s part of the reason some parents might be seeking a different way to get to the nickname Ben.
+It’s a classic and a great name, but all that popularity is part of the reason some parents might be seeking a different way to get to the nickname Ben.

 As in Hollywood star Cumberbatch, and a former pope.
 Benedict means blessed or lucky in Latin, and makes a great just-slightly-different name for a son.